m42e/httypist/README.md

 - celery Offloading the load from the frontend
 - docker container for easy deployment

+## Issues to think about

+- At the moment the update and the generation are not protected against each other, so generation may fail when an update is started at the same time which e.g. deletes the template.

-## Templates
+## Usage

-The templates are stored in a git repository.
+### 1. Create a repository with templates

+Create a git repository with templates you want to use.
+Each template requires:

+- a own folder
+- file(s) with the extension `.jinja`
+- a config file `config.yml`

-Each template has to be in a separate folder.
-All files, with the ending `.ninja` will be processed as template.
+All files, with the ending `.jinja` will be processed as template.
 This means you can keep some structure for your documents.
-The template folder could have a separate file named `config.yml` which could set the options for the selection of this template and additional options passed to the processor
+The template folder could have a separate file named `config.yml` which could set the options for the selection of this template and additional options passed to the processor.

 ### config.yml